outdreamer/build-a-cure-1/docs/solution.md

       - fit/match
         - structure

+  - limits

+    - time limit (only applicable in a certain time window)
+    - abstraction (structural/conceptual or specific to context)
+    - reusability (only applicable once, as with solutions that are easily identified or stop working once you use them the first time)
-    - problem-type scope
+    - problem-type & problem-space scope
       - only handles asymmetries or structure-fitting or optimal transport or classification

-    - transforms unsolved problem into solved problem (transforms unsolved problem into an optimization/organization problem)

-  - abstraction
+  - relationships

+    - core solution functions used
-  - reusability
+    - adjacent/related solutions
+    - side effects (closed system or leaks variance)
     - composability (cooperates with other solution functions)

-  - side effects (closed system or leaks variance)
+    - order/position in solution chain/network (if it needs to be used with other solutions)
+    - structures & interface queries that can produce this solution

 ## Common solution functions/strategies